Caring for your braces

 3. Consider an electric toothbrush – studies suggest they remove more plaque and bacteria than manual toothbrushes.

 5. Make use of interdental brushes and single-tuft brushes to ensure you have removed as much plaque and bacteria as possible.

 6. Floss at least once a day.
 It might seem like you can’t possibly floss while you have fixed braces, but you can and you should.
 Specialist products such as Superfloss and Tepee brushes are available.

 8. Use a fluoride mouthwash to protect and strengthen teeth.

 9. If you have lingual braces, make use of a waterpik®, which shoots small streams of water onto your teeth at high pressure to remove debris.
 They can be used as an aid in your oral hygiene routine, but not in place of brushing and flossing.

 10. Regardless of treatment, disclosing tablets are useful for ensuring you are brushing everywhere.
 The tablets use vegetable dye to highlight plaque or debris in your mouth.
 Once you see the spots, you can quickly remove them with your toothbrush.

 When you take up treatment with Pure Orthodontics, you will be provided with a starter pack that includes all the essential items to ensure good oral hygiene throughout your treatment.
 Replacement products can be purchased online or at the practice.

 Book A Free Consultation

-A FREE consultation, worth £350, includes a clinical examination and X-rays if needed.
-Take advantage of this fantastic opportunity – there’s no obligation to go ahead with treatment.
-We will contact you to confirm an appointment date and time that suits you.
+A free consultation is worth £350.
+It includes a clinical examination and X-rays if needed.
+Take advantage of this fantastic opportunity today!
+There is no obligation to go ahead with orthodontic treatment.
+Follow the link below to book your free consultation.